chenckang/webpack-php-mock/README.md

 ## Installation

-**Webpack-php-mock** is published as a npm module, so that one can easily install it using the ***npm install*** or ***npm i*** command.
+**Webpack-php-mock** has been published as a npm module, so that one can easily install it using the ***npm install*** command.

-Switch to you project root directory which should have a ***package.json*** file in it, run command as follows:
+Switch to you project root directory which should already have a ***package.json*** file in it, and run command as the following:

     npm install webpack-php-mock --save-dev

-Now you get **webpack-php-mock** installed on you project, declaring it as one of the "devDependencies".
+Now you get **webpack-php-mock** installed on your project, declaring it as one of the "devDependencies".

-The next import thing is to add a config file to the root of the project naming ***wpm.config.js***, which records key information to help to mock everything.
+The next important thing is to add a configuration file to the root of the project named ***wpm.config.js***, where one can add custom settings.

 ## Usage

-You can quickly run you the mock stuff within the demo [example](https://github.com/chenckang/webpack-php-mock/tree/master/example).
+You can quickly launch the mock stuff using the demo [example](https://github.com/chenckang/webpack-php-mock/tree/master/example).

-Switch to the root of the example demo.
-And run the command ***npm install*** and ***gulp*** in it.
-After that just visit [http://localhost:3000/](http://localhost:3000/) to check it out.
+Switch to the root of the example.
+And run the command

+    npm install

+And start it like this.

+    gulp

+After that just visit [http://localhost:3000/](http://localhost:3000/).

-The configuration descriptions are blow.
+The configuration descriptions are as below.

 ***

 ## Configuration

-The first thing to be anounced is that there should be a ***webpack.config.js*** file or the similiar to support the compiling of the project using webpack.
+The first thing to be anounced is that there should be a ***webpack.config.js*** file or the similiar to support the compiling of your project using ***webpack***.
 This is because **webpack-php-mock** is just based on **webpack** and provides no additional compiling stuff.

-All the configuration usage could be find in the [example](https://github.com/chenckang/webpack-php-mock/tree/master/example) demo.
+All the configuration usage could be found in the [wpm.config.js](https://github.com/chenckang/webpack-php-mock/blob/master/example/wpm.config.js) demo.

 #### The Root Directory

-Configuration Name: root
+***Configuration Name: root***

-To help to locate all the static file, you should explicitly give the web root directory, like nginx do.
+To help to locate all the static file, you should explicitly give the "webroot" directory.
 The root directory only contains static files such as JavaScript files, image files, font files and so on.
 The root directory will be cleaned every once you run ***gulp*** or ***gulp clean***.

     root: path.join(mockroot, 'webroot')

 #### Webpack Output Path

-Configuration Name: outputPath
+***Configuration Name: outputPath***

 This will override the the ***output.path*** configuration of the ***webpack.config.js***.
-The purpose is compiled output to a specific place avoiding files pollution of the project.
+The purpose is put the output files to a specific place that will avoid unnecessary coverage of the ***webpack*** compiling output.

     outputPath: path.join(mockroot, 'webroot', 'app')

 #### Jsons

-Configuration Name: jsons.path
+***Configuration Name: jsons.path***

-Specify the local path where all the json datas locate.
-This mainly for the rewrite of the type ***local***.
+Specify the local path where all the json datas are located.
+This is mainly for the relative path of the type ***local*** rewrite rule.

     jsons: {
         path: path.join(mockroot, 'jsons')